What is the RelayHealth service?

 How many Aetna doctors participate in RelayHealth's networks?
 How many RelayHealth doctors, including specialists, could Aetna members potentially contact for other services such as scheduling online appointments, and prescription refills?

 Members in all states where Aetna’s participating doctors are also enrolled in the RelayHealth service can access those doctors, including specialists, for "free" online services including making appointments, receiving referrals, lab and test results, and electronic prescription and medication refills.
-The current number of participating doctors changes from month to month.
-Members can access DocFind on Aetna's website to find participating doctors.
+The number of doctors changes from month to month.
+Members can use our online directory to find current doctors.
 For more information about RelayHealth's network doctors, visit www.RelayHealth.com.

 Is there a list of the types of webVisits that can be done between patient and doctor?